What is Proxy Vote?

-- This is allows the shareholder to choose the right option – approving the auditor’s report, electing the right directors etc.
+- This allows the shareholder to choose the right option – approving the auditor’s report, electing the right directors, etc.

 - It should be cast on or before 24 hours from the annual meeting.
 This can be done via online, phone, or simply through the mail.